 Many new ideas are ‘one-shot deals’ which came out from eureka moments, but with no specific methodologies or steps to explain or support the creation of another innovation.

 Lack of knowledge about how many other industries have innovated and an understanding of the different types of innovation are added factors.
-While the most common innovation is in product followed by process, seldom do companies evaluate their business models simply because they do not understand the ten building blocks of a business model.
+While the most common innovation is in product followed by process, seldom do companies evaluate their business models simply because they do not understand the eleven building blocks of a business model.
 They usually associate anything new as ‘innovation’ even if they are actually simply playing catch up with progressive competition.